1. Who might want to contact the QUAD Center for assistance?

 - Are you exploring ways of assessing learning outcomes and instructional effectiveness related to quantitative and analytical reasoning components of a class you teach?

 The above are just a few examples of the kinds of activities the QUAD Center is designed to support.
 The QUAD Center operates much like the Writing Center, with student assistants available by appointment and on a drop-in basis and with faculty assistance also available when appropriate.
 The QUAD Center is positioned to help with student needs and questions that are problem- and project-focused and that don't involve weekly course tutoring arrangements.
-Ongoing personal tutoring for specific courses and for exam preparation is instead handled through the new Learning Center in Matthews Academic Center 114 (Mat Barreiro, Director) and through arrangements with course instructors.
+Ongoing personal tutoring for specific courses and for exam preparation is instead handled through the Learning Commons on the first floor in Ford, and through arrangements with course instructors.

 More generally, the QUAD Center provides services in the following four areas: